istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 {{ warning }}
-Previously, we recommended that during the mesh setup the user should change the `values.pilot.traceSampling` setting, or the user should modify the `PILOT_TRACE_SAMPLE` environment variable in their pilot or istiod deployment.
+Previously, we recommended that during the mesh setup the user should change the `values.pilot.traceSampling` or to change the `PILOT_TRACE_SAMPLE` environment variable in the pilot or istiod deployment.
 While that method of altering the sampling continues to work, we strongly recommend that you do the method suggested in this document.